cookiebaits/usbicv2/README.md

-1. Asking for 2FA on disabling 2FA
+1. 2FA on enabling as well
+2. Update text of 2FA section
-2. set spacing and font size
+3. Lower font size by 2
-3. Generating Numeric Account numbers
-4. Navigating to dashboard on clicking logo
+4. Currency on top
+5. BTC logo with BTC transactions